 TTM: trailing 12 months

-There are currently 6.0 million Smith-and-Wesson Brands shares held short by investors – that's known as Smith-and-Wesson Brands's "short interest".
-This figure is 14.1% up from 5.3 million last month.
+There are currently 3.7 million Smith-and-Wesson Brands shares held short by investors – that's known as Smith-and-Wesson Brands's "short interest".
+This figure is 14.9% down from 4.3 million last month.

 There are a few different ways that this level of interest in shorting Smith-and-Wesson Brands shares can be evaluated.